-THECB Comment - The amounts to be reported in the table above can be obtained by calculating your entity's proportionate share of the amounts reported in the "Sensitivity of Net OPEB Liability to Changes in Discount Rate" table in the Discount Rate footnote of the ERS CAFR for the measurement period.
+These amounts can be obtained by calculating your entity's proportionate share of the amounts reported in the "Sensitivity of Net OPEB Liability to Changes in Discount Rate" table in the Discount Rate footnote of the ERS CAFR for the measurement period.

 Healthcare Trend Rate Sensitivity Analysis.
 The initial healthcare trend rate is (ex.
 8.5%) and the ultimate rate is (ex.
 4.5%).
-The following schedule shows the impact on the [Employer's] proportionate share of the collective net OPEB liability if the healthcare cost trend rate used was 1 percent less than and 1 percent greater than the healthcare cost trend rate that was used (X.XX%) in measuring the net OPEB liability.
+The following schedule shows the impact on the [Employer's] proportionate share of the collective net OPEB liability if the healthcare cost trend rate used was 1% less than and 1% greater than the healthcare cost trend rate that was used (X.XX%) in measuring the net OPEB liability.